donkirkby/python-zendo/CONTRIBUTING.md

     * `author` the user id of the player who submitted it
     * `isRuleFollowed` true, if the rule writer found that it followed the secret rule.
-    * `areGuessesFollowed/$userId` true, if the rule guesser found that it followed their rule guess.
-Writeable by the guesser. `$userId` is who wrote the guess.
+    * `isGuessFollowed` true, if the guess writer found that it followed the guessed rule.
-  * `profile` details of the game that are visible to all players, not implemented yet.
-Maybe start and end times?
-Source code, once revealed?
-  * `guesses/$userId` holds the source code for each player's guess.
-Writeable if you use your own user id, readable by all players in this game.
+  * `guess` Writeable if you use your own user id as the author.
+When a player submits a guess, they completely replace the previous guess and input flags.
+    * `rule` source code for the current guess.
+    * `author` user id of the player who submitted it.

 ## Available Scripts